 Our hardwoods are precious.
 They can be some of the most prized possessions in your household.
 Not only are hardwood floors easy to clean, but they are also beautiful.
 So, it’s no wonder that when you have a dog, you’re going to want to protect them as much as possible.

-You have to protect them from their claws, spills, chewing, and any other messages they create.
+You have to protect hardwood floors from your dog’s claws, spills, chewing, and any other messes they create.
 But when they have those accidents, they seem to seep into the porous wood and you might worry that there’s no solution to getting rid of that smell.

 We have a few magic cleaning tricks you can definitely try without even having to go to the store.

 The 4 Top Methods for Removing Poop Smells from Wood Floors